area charts

 Figure 2 - Base Line Chart

 Thus, we can conclude that line graphs can best see the variability of a measure or variable over time.
-An area chart helps us see the part-to-whole relationships between two or more different data categories and individual contributions of each category.
+Area charts helps us see the part-to-whole relationships between two or more different data categories and individual contributions of each category.
 It helps us see the relative proportions of totals or percentage relationships.
 Let us look at examples to understand them better.

 Continuous 100% Stacked